-After you would accept the veneration and a set of rituals that should not be questioned, DJ prophets spread novel ideas from the techno altars, paving the way to the development of Berghain in cult proportions.
+After you accepted the veneration and a set of rituals that should not be questioned, DJ prophets spread novel ideas from the techno altars, paving the way to the development of Berghain in cult proportions.

-The movement was maybe not promising eternal life, but the idea of eternal nightlife already seemed magnetic to those who wanted to escape the reality of the working week.
+The movement may not have promised eternal life, but the idea of eternal nightlife already seemed magnetic to those who wanted to escape the reality of the working week.

 Background of no-curfew techno